 You might have used this technique before knowingly or unknowingly and you are just not familiar with the terminology which happens to all of us at some point.
 It is all about balancing flash and ambient light (light that exist in the environment).
 When balancing ambient light with flash light, photographers choose camera settings to retain the mood of place, time and environment of shooting.
 While doing so, we have to allow ambient light by allowing shutter to open little longer (dragging the shutter) and apply the flash light at the end of the exposure (usually to freeze the motion).

-But if you are using TTL flash, those four controls (Aperture, ISO, Distance and Power) have no control over flash exposure because your camera and flash talk to each other based on Aperture, ISO, distance to the subject and apply appropriate flash power to give correct exposure.
+But if you are using TTL flash, those four controls (Aperture, ISO, Distance and the Power) have no control over the flash exposure because your camera and the flash talk to each other based on the Aperture, ISO, distance to the subject and apply appropriate flash power to give the correct exposure.
 That means you can now use Aperture or ISO or Shutter speed to control ambient light without affecting flash exposure.
-Using TTL flash is relatively easy and you don’t have to remember much while changing camera settings but if you are using Manual flash, you have to be very careful about what setting you have changed because if you change your Aperture, you have to change flash power or ISO or distance to compensate flash exposure but at the same time changing Aperture also affects ambient and hence you may have to adjust Shutter speed too.
-It’s kind of confusing but enough practice clears confusion.
+Using TTL flash is relatively easy and you don't have to remember much while changing camera settings but if you are using Manual flash, you have to be very careful about what setting you have changed because if you change your Aperture, you have to change flash power or ISO or distance to compensate flash exposure but at the same time changing Aperture also affects ambient and hence you may have to adjust Shutter speed too.
+It's kind of confusing but enough practice clears confusion.

 Shutter Speed : 1/60 Aperture : f/4 ISO : 220

 Usually dragging the shutter slower than 1/60th of second allows you to register ambient light but you can change shutter speed as you need more and more ambient light.
 I usually use rear sync flash with slower shutter speed so that your final moment would be frozen.

 Shutter Speed : 1/5 Aperture : f/4.2 ISO : 1600